16 Feb A 3-day itinerary to Ho Chi Minh City

 You will rarely find this suggestion when looking out for things to do in Ho Chi Minh.
 It is one of the rare traditional flavours that backpackers rarely explore.
 A water puppet show is usually available in all major cities in Vietnam.

-One of the troupes in Ho Chi Minh City is famous for performing worldwide and presented in several countries.
+One of the troupes in Ho Chi Minh City is famous for performing worldwide and presenting in several countries.
 I will suggest you choose The Golden Dragon Water Puppet Theatre for the best experience.

 The puppet show is for a duration of 50 minutes.
 The puppeteers weave a series of stories with a mix of showmanship and occasional comedy.
 The puppets float on muddy waters and perform various acts which finally ends in a small firework show.
 The music is as enjoyable as the act.